Walluf: History

-In 1932, the remains of a characteristic Ottonian tower castle were excavated in the immediate vicinity of the so-called Johannisfeld below the ruins of the Johanniskirchen.
-Researchers noted the remains of Celtic, Roman and Carolingian residences and a palace.
-Pot shards indicated settlement dating back to the La Tène period (about 400 BC).
+In 1932, in the immediate vicinity of the so-called Johannisfeld below the ruins of St Johns Church (Johanniskirche), the remains of a characteristic Ottonian tower castle were excavated.
+The investigations also revealed traces of Celtic, Roman, and Carolingian settlements as well as a royal palace (Pfalz).
+Pottery fragments attest to settlement as early as the La Tène period (from around 400 BC).